tiagotunes/myfm_app_deleted/README.md

 ## To be done

-- Add isOnLOan (and loanTo) to player model
+- Add `isOnLOan` and `loanTo` to player model (show Player Tile with low opacity)
-- Instead of number of players in national team put value of squad (or maybe put that in finances container, I want to replace the nation team players)
+- Financial Box
+    - Bank Balance ?
+    - Transfer Budget
+    - Wage Budget (check if team is "overwaged" and see the difference)

 ---